Knoxville organization hosts public meeting about $80-million downtown stadium

 “We’re getting closer to having full construction documentation which will allow us to get accurate pricing and get ready to sign a construction contract,” CEO of Boyd Sports Doug Kirchhofer said.

-They said once the stadium is built, over time, the benefits will greatly outweigh the costs.
+They claim once the stadium is built, over time, the benefits will outweigh the costs.

-“When we did our initial economic impact study, one of the things that we learned from that is that the experts told us that over a 30-year period, the construction of the stadium and the initial private development that we were contemplating would generate over a billion dollars in economic activity over a 30 year period,” Kirchhofer said.
+“When we did our initial economic impact study, one of the things that we learned from that is that the experts told us that over a 30-year period, that the construction of the stadium and the initial private development that we were contemplating would generate over a billion dollars in economic activity over a 30-year period,” Kirchhofer said.

-The goal is to have the stadium open by the 2025 baseball season.